mikelevins/bard/doc/kernel.md

 frame already holds everything else; the count belongs there too.

-**Every call site is followed by a receiver**, because the caller cannot know statically how many values a callee produced. `RECV k` pops the count and adjusts what is beneath it to exactly `k` — padding with `nothing`, discarding extras.
+**Every call site is followed by a receiver**, because the caller cannot know statically how many values a callee produced. `op_RECV k` pops the count and adjusts what is beneath it to exactly `k` — padding with `nothing`, discarding extras.
-`RECV-ALL` pops the count and collects that many values into a single list.
+`op_RECV-ALL` pops the count and collects that many values into a single list.
-Two receivers cover every case a compiler encounters: `k = 1` for an operand, `k = 0` for a discarded statement, `k = j` for a fixed multiple-value binding, and `RECV-ALL` for value lists and apply.
+Two receivers cover every case a compiler encounters: `k = 1` for an operand, `k = 0` for a discarded statement, `k = j` for a fixed multiple-value binding, and `op_RECV-ALL` for value lists and apply.

 A static verifier can check that every call is followed by a receiver; without one, the operand area's shape is not predictable.

 **Pass-through is tail position.** A function that wants to return exactly the values some other call produced tail-calls it.
-That is why `RETURN` takes a static count and needs no dynamic form.
+That is why `op_RETURN` takes a static count and needs no dynamic form.

 ### 3.3 The dynamic environment

-`GLOBAL b` reads `b`'s cell **unless** `b.dynamic?` is set, in which case it searches the current thread's `dynenv` for the innermost rebinding of `b` and falls through to the cell if there is none. `SET-GLOBAL` mirrors it.
+`op_GLOBAL b` reads `b`'s cell **unless** `b.dynamic?` is set, in which case it searches the current thread's `dynenv` for the innermost rebinding of `b` and falls through to the cell if there is none. `op_SET-GLOBAL` mirrors it.

 The check is a flag test on an object already loaded, false for nearly every binding, so the fast path costs a predictable branch.
 Rebinding, unwinding, and